 Note: Financial Aid for Graduate Students is updated daily throughout the term.
 Please check your Quest account periodically for updated information.

-Graduate Research Assistantships (GRA) and Teaching Assistantships (TA) at the University of Waterloo are considered employment income and are subject to statutory deductions (Human Resources website) for income tax, Canada Pension Plan (CPP) contributions and Employment Insurance (EI) premiums.
+Graduate Teaching Assistantships (TA) and Graduate Research Assistantships (RA) and sessional teaching appointments at the University of Waterloo are considered employment income and are subject to statutory deductions (Human Resources website) for income tax, Canada Pension Plan (CPP) contributions and Employment Insurance (EI) premiums.

 Some Faculties couple a Graduate Experience Award (GEA) with a TA.
 Normally, the award is one-half the value of the TA.
 Students should check with their Graduate Department Coordinator to find out if they will also receive a GEA in conjunction with their TA.